trento-project/docs/guides/manual-installation.md

 zypper install rabbitmq-server
 ```

-As the agent needs to reach RabbitMQ, allow connections from external hosts.
+Since the agent needs to reach RabbitMQ, allow connections from external hosts.
 Modify `/etc/rabbitmq/rabbitmq.conf` and ensure the following lines are present:

 ```bash